katpadi/sorty_sorter/README.md

 # Sorty

-This gem is used for sorting AR collections in controller or APIs.
+This gem is used for sorting collection in a Rails controller or API given a set of parameters.

 ## Installation